The goals of the NIJ Office of Communications and Operations are to:

 Major operations activities include:

 - Audits.
-The office is NIJ’s central point of contact for all Office of the Inspector General and Government Accountability Office audits and inquiries, as well as internal audits conducted by OJP’s Office of Audit, Assessment and Management.
-The office also provides accurate and timely information about NIJ programs, as requested, and responds to special requests from Congress, principal Department of Justice (DOJ) officials, the public, and others.
+The office is NIJ’s central point of contact for all Office of the Inspector General and Government Accountability Office audits and inquiries, as well as internal audits conducted by the OJP Office of Audit, Assessment and Management.
+The office also provides information about NIJ programs and responds to special requests from Congress, principal Department of Justice (DOJ) officials, the public, and others.

 - Budget Formulation and Execution.
 The office oversees and manages all budget operations activities, including budget formulation and execution of NIJ’s operational and program budgets.
-We also coordinate the compilation of budget estimates and help identify program requirements, providing broad administrative and policy direction in all budget formulation and execution activities.
+We also coordinate the compilation of budget estimates and help identify program requirements.

 - Conference Cost Reporting.
 The office works closely with NIJ and contract and cooperative agreement awardees to obtain conference approval pursuant to DOJ policy.
 We advise on current policy and procedures and serve as the primary liaison to verify requirements and troubleshoot problems in order to obtain required approvals.